From scratchy blankets to luxury suits, NZ wool goes up-market to survive

 New Zealand exported around $583.6 million in wool products in 2013 according to Statistics New Zealand, down from $1.52 billion in 1989, around the time sheep farmers began converting their land into more lucrative dairy farms.

-Once the main export from the South Pacific country, where sheep still outnumber humans six to one, wool production has slumped under an assault from synthetic fibres.
+Once the main export from the South Pacific country, where sheep still outnumber humans six to one, wool production has slumped under an assault from synthetic fibers.

 “Wool was pretty damned important in my father’s day,” said Roger Barton, a fifth-generation sheep and beef farmer in the rolling hills of the Wairarapa region, an hour from the capital, Wellington.